Yearly Checklist for Businesses – To Stay Current and IN Business

 Social Media Activity

-It can be tricky to keep up with social media throughout the year let alone in busier seasons.
+It can be tricky to keep up with tips for small business social media marketing throughout the year let alone in busier seasons.
 However, with trends and practices in social media constantly changing, it’s in your best interest to keep up with them.
 This doesn’t necessarily mean writing a post every hour, but it can entail researching what other businesses are doing on their platforms that you may be able to utilize.
 It’s also a good time of year to try out automation software and mark your results.

 Promos and Freebies